 Regular pruning or picking of leaves is essential to promote fresh foliage growth.
 Cut off dead leaves and branches from the curry leaf plant to maintain it.

 Though the scent of curry leaves repels various insects, there are many pests that can hinder the growth of the plant.
 These include scales, aphids, mealybugs, and psyllids.

-The harvesting of curry leaves is easy and improves the future growth of the plant.
+The harvesting of Curry Leaves Plant is easy and improves the future growth of the plant.
 Once it has grown you can pluck off the leaves.
 You can use these fresh aromatic leaves to flavor delicious stews and soups.

-In the natural tropical conditions, the curry leaf plant is hardy when matured and doesn’t die even in the severest of conditions like drought, extreme temperatures, and infertile soil.
+In the natural tropical conditions, the Curry Leaves Plant is hardy when matured and doesn’t die even in the severest of conditions like drought, extreme temperatures, and infertile soil.
 Here are some additional tips for growing curry leaves.

 - Let the soil dry out during water spells as it likes well-drained dry soil.

-- Plant it in a small container and then regularly update the size as the plant progress its growth.
+- Plant Curry Leaves Plant in a small container and then regularly update the size as the plant progress its growth.